Patzi275/tiny-task-master/README.md

 ## Contributing

-Contributions to TaskMaster are welcome!
+Contributions are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please open a pull request.
-Ensure that your code adheres to the project's coding standards and follows good software development practices.